Leah McSweeney

-Leah Christine McSweeney (born August 27, 1982) is an American fashion designer and television personality.
-She founded the women's streetwear line Married to the Mob in 2004, and has starred on the reality television series The Real Housewives of New York City from 2020 to 2021.
+Leah Christine McSweeney (born August 27, 1982) is an American television personality, fashion designer, and entrepreneur.
+She founded the women's streetwear line Married to the Mob in 2004 and co-starred on two seasons of the reality television series The Real Housewives of New York City from 2020 to 2021.

-Life

 Early life

-McSweeney was born in Manhattan to Bryan and Bernadette "Bunny" McSweeney and raised in an Irish-Italian family.
+McSweeney was born in Manhattan, New York, to Bryan and Bernadette "Bunny" McSweeney and raised in an Irish-Italian family.
 She attended the Convent of the Sacred Heart Catholic all-girls school on the Upper East Side.
 After being expelled at 15, her family moved to Newtown, Connecticut.